OrienteerBAP/Orienteer-Guidebook/developing_the_data_model.md

 2. To create a new document, click **Create**.
 3. Now you can fill new client's data and save it.

-## Linking Classes and Managing Property
+## Linking Classes and Managing Property Visualization in Documents
 > In this part we guide you through linking classes,

 In the app we've just created, we store all contacts in a single field, like skype, telephones, emails etc. Now let us make it so that each customer may have several separate contact records.
 These contacts will show on a separate tab of each customer.